Field Notes

 1. Shortlist

-Use scoring to advance top candidates.
+Use scoring to advance your strongest matches.

 2. Communicate